 @livamsymph:

 Betsy Hausburg has served as LASYO program coordinator since the youth orchestra’s first summer, 2009.
 Göran Berg and Bob Williams were the conductors that year, when LASYO’s first season culminated with a concert on August 1 at the First Presbyterian Church in Livermore.
 From 2010 through 2015, Berg and Kathy Boster were codirectors of LASYO.
-Since 2016, Berg and Don Adkins have been codirectors, and Jed da Roza joined them as assistant director starting in 2018.
+Berg and Don Adkins were codirectors from 2016 through 2021.
+Jed da Roza joined them as assistant director in 2018 and 2019, and Sammie Flanzbaum joined as winds and percussion director in 2021 and 2022, assisted in 2022 by Lieven Smart.
+In 2023, Robert Huntington became winds and percussion director, with Don Adkins the music director and Göran Berg the strings director.
+Adkins and Huntington returned for the 2024 season.

 The 2017 LAS Youth Orchestra, led by Don Adkins and Göran Berg.